 Dry Eye Syndrome

-Whether caused by rheumatoid arthritis or a long list of other causes, dry eye syndrome itself can lead to blurry vision.
+Whether the result of rheumatoid arthritis or a long list of other causes, dry eye syndrome itself can lead to blurry vision.
 Other symptoms of dry eye include:

 - Discomfort and irritation